51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 for the airports in theater.
 We will typically use frequencies in military UHF/VHF bands as appropriate.
 Where published charts are unavailable, a mission may fill in any missing frequencies as it sees fit.
-At controlled airfields, we will use the published tower frequency as tower (when AI or human ATC is available) or CTAF (otherwise).
+At controlled airfields, we will use the published tower frequency as either tower (when AI or human ATC is available) or CTAF (otherwise).

 A mission may elect to use modules such as [DATIS](https://github.com/rkusa/DATIS) to support ATC communications.